JeffreySkeen/VatIT/README.md

 A browser window, ``https://localhost:8080/ToDo`` should popup automatically.
 If not you can just navigate to ``https://localhost:8080/ToDo``

 ## Design Choices and dependencies
+I used swaggerUI and postman to help speed up testing.